Eduzc07/Maxim/WebProjects/cloudApp/README.md

 #### Step 2

-We have to write the following service configuration in edit ` /etc/init/flask.conf``
+We have to write the following service configuration in edit ` /etc/init/cloudapp.conf``

 ```
-description "flask"
+description "cloudapp"
 start on stopped rc RUNLEVEL=[2345]
 respawn
 exec /home/odroid/Workspace/cloudApp/odroidApp.py